-Orion Innovation Enters Into a Strategic Combination with Sryas
+ORION INNOVATION ENTERS INTO A STRATEGIC COMBINATION WITH SRYAS

-Merger adds 550 experienced software engineers, complementary telecom industry expertise, Americas nearshoring
+Adds experienced software engineers to India Team with complementary telecom industry expertise

-EDISON, N.J. and MIAMI, Feb.
-21, 2023 /PRNewswire/ -- Orion Innovation ("Orion"), a leading digital transformation and product development services firm, and Sryas, Inc. ("Sryas"), a global technology company, today announced they have entered into a strategic combination.
-Sryas specializes in providing digital transformation services and solutions to companies in the telecommunications industry.
-The combination deepens Orion's telecommunications industry offerings and expands its global footprint with significant nearshore resources in Canada.
+CHENNAI, India, Feb.
+21, 2023 /PRNewswire/ -- Orion Innovation (Orion), a leading digital transformation and product development services firm, today announced a strategic combination with Sryas Inc (Sryas), a global technology company.
+Sryas specialises in providing digital transformation services and solutions to companies in the telecommunications industry.

+In India, enterprises are rapidly adopting emerging digital technologies like cloud computing, automation, artificial intelligence (AI), and Internet of Things (IoT) to transform their business.
+A recent report by the International Data Corporation (IDC) reveals that more than 95 percent of Indian companies plan to maintain or increase their spending on digital transformation in 2023, and the total spend is projected to reach $85 billion by 2026.
+With Orion's acquisition of Sryas, its presence in India, particularly in the data and analytics space and telecom sector, is expected to further strengthen.

-Sryas adds more than 550 associates to Orion, including engineers in Canada, Mexico, India, and the Philippines, resulting in a combined team of approximately 7,000 associates and 12 major global delivery centers.
-As part of the transaction, Vish Ramesh, President and CEO of Sryas, will join Orion's management team.
+Sryas adds more than 550 associates to Orion, including engineers in India, Canada, Mexico, and the Philippines, resulting in a combined team of approximately 7,000 associates and 12 major global delivery centers.
+As part of the transaction, Mr. Vish Ramesh, President & CEO, Sryas Inc, will join Orion's management team.

 Orion is a portfolio company of One Equity Partners (OEP), a middle market private equity firm focused on building market-leading companies by identifying and executing transformative business combinations.